In Conversation:

 On how he unwinds, or takes a step back from a life and work so intricately intertwined, Paul shared the following:

 “My dad asked when we were back home at Christmas, ‘If you had a second life, what would you do?’...
 After thinking about it for a bit, I realized that I’m doing something I’d want to do everyday, in any life.
-To be honest, I feel like I’m on holiday most of the time; I choose when I work.
-Everything is with passion, there are no constraints.
+To be honest, I feel like I’m on holiday most of the time.
+Work is so intertwined with existing.
+You never, ever stop working as a creative, and you work a lot more than acknowledged.
+The idea of work is so specific.
+There’s an idea of work that is so particular framed in our capitalist society.
+For me, everything is with passion, there are no constraints – at least, that’s what I’d like to believe.”

 EATING